Drink Driving banner

 In addition, our large team of solicitor advocates has extensive experience in drink driving cases, giving us a significant advantage in defending these types of charges.
 Our size and resources mean we can offer a comprehensive defence strategy, whether that involves identifying procedural flaws, working with experts, or negotiating with the prosecution.

 As the largest criminal defence firm in the South West of England, Allen Hoole Solicitors is known for providing top-tier legal representation in drink driving cases.
-We have represented hundreds of clients, helping them navigate the complexities of drink driving laws, and successfully mitigating penalties or having cases dismissed altogether.
+We have represented hundreds of clients, helping them navigate the complexities of drink driving laws and successfully mitigating penalties or having cases dismissed altogether.

 Our experienced team of solicitor advocates works closely with our clients, ensuring that every potential avenue for defence is thoroughly explored.
 We understand the serious consequences of a drink driving conviction and are committed to achieving the best possible outcome for our clients.